 A counsellor helps you to move on from your past experiences with the aim of counselling is to explore new and better ways to cope and move forward in a positive and more conscious way.
 In my sessions this might be done by just talking.
-Sometimes writing, art and practical relaxation techniques can be used with clients seeking other ways to express what they are feeling.
+Sometimes Coaching ,guided self help, art and practical relaxation techniques can be used with clients seeking other ways to express what they are feeling.

 Most if not all counsellors have been the client too so we can appreciate how it feels to meet someone for the first time and begin to discuss personal issues.
-When we initially speak on the phone you will have a chance to ask any questions you might have about how I work and then you can decide if you would like to book a face to face session.
+When you first make contact with me you will have a chance to ask any questions you might have about how I work and then you can decide if you would like to book a face to face session.
 In our first face to face session we can begin to look at the issues that have brought you to counselling and plan how best to support you.

 How many sessions will I need?

 Sessions are always tailored to suit the individual.I work short term usually offering 6 sessions on average.
 This can be reviewed and extended where appropriate.
 Please contact me to arrange an initial consultation.

 Training, qualifications & experience